MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/enterprise-graph-use-cases.md

 ---
-title: Enterprise Graph use cases | Microsoft Docs
+title: Enterprise Graph by Microsoft use cases
-description: Understanding how the Enterprise Graph platform can add value to your business
+description: Learn about how Enterprise Graph by Microsoft can add value to your business
 author: microsteve

 ms.service: enterprise-graph